Research on work-related MSDs

 The film Napo in … lighten the load is entirely devoted to MSDs, and Napo in … Back to a healthy future features scenes relating to MSDs.
 Each relevant scene in the films has a training activity with learning objectives and an activity overview.
 The materials are ideal for discussions or group work after watching the Napo film.

-The project also provides ‘situation cards’ describing real-life MSD-related workplace situations, which are also ideal for group discussions.
-Each card provides just enough information to understand the issue and the context of the situation, leaving participants to explore solutions together.
+The project also provides ‘conversation starters’ describing real-life MSD-related workplace situations, which are also ideal for group discussions.
+Each situation provides just enough information to understand the issue and the context, leaving participants to explore solutions together.

 Toolbox for MSDs prevention